CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 Tests should have at least one `expect` call, but they may also have several as long as the test is cohesive.
 A test should test one behavior; if a test grows too complicated, it is hard to debug when it fails.
 To test one function may only require one test with one `expect`, or it may require multiple tests, each with multiple `expect` statements.
 It depends on context.
 Experience, peer review, and the existing tests will help guide you.

-The above test does not require creating a `Viewer` widget or even a WebGL context; the only part of Cesium it uses is `Cartesian3` and anything it depends on.
+The above test does not require creating a `Viewer` widget or even a WebGL context; the only part of CesiumJS it uses is `Cartesian3` and anything it depends on.

 > To learn the ins and outs of Jasmine, take 15 minutes to go through their [examples](http://jasmine.github.io/2.2/introduction.html).
 We will not cover all the details in this guide.